jhpyle/docassemble/_docs/fields.md

 ## <a name="continue button field"></a>Setting a variable with the Continue button

-When the user presses the Continue button on a `question` containing [`fields`], all of the variables listed under [`fields`] are set (unless they are hidden by a `show if` or similar feature).
-Sometimes, it is useful for the `question` to also set a single variable to `True`, much like the [simple "continue" button that sets a variable](#field) question does.
+Sometimes, it is useful for a `question` to set a single variable to `True`, along with the other variables it sets, much like the [simple "continue" button that sets a variable](#field) question does.

-If you want your [`fields`] question to set a variable to `True` when the user presses "Continue," add a `continue button field` line to the `question` indicating the variable that should be set to True.
+If you want your `question` to set a variable to `True` when the user presses "Continue," add a `continue button field` line to the `question` indicating the variable that should be set to `True`.

 {% include side-by-side.html demo="continue-button-field" %}